 The University of Hertfordshire celebrates and values the diversity of its workforce and student population and endeavours to treat all employees and students fairly, equally and with respect.
 We are committed to ensure equality for our trans students and staff, and GNTs are one way to do that.

-This initiative was approved by the Central Executive Group and supported by the Equality Office, Students’ Union, LGBT+ Staff Network, LGBT+ Student Society, Estates and the Trans-Inclusive Steering Group.
+This initiative was approved by the Central Executive Group and supported by the Equality Diversity and Inclusion Office, Students’ Union, LGBT+ Staff Network, LGBT+ Student Society, Estates and the Trans-Inclusive Steering Group.

 What are Gender-Neutral Toilets?